ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_wishlist.md

 Wishlists are only available for logged-in users.

 One user can only have one wishlist.
-To store products in different list, use a stored basket.
+To store products in a different list, use a stored basket.

 ### Adding products to the wishlist